Multifractality and Hyperuniformity in Quasicrystalline Bose-Hubbard Models with and without Disorder: Conclusion

 \section{Conclusion}

 In summary, we have investigated multifractal or hyperuniform properties in the Bose-Hubbard model on the Penrose and Ammann-Beenker tilings with and without disorder.
 We have found that, without disorder, the system is hyperuniform in both Mott insulating and superfluid phases.
 From the enhancement of order metric, we have found that the complexity of the system increases near the phase boundary of the two phases.
 This is in contrast to a constant order metric in square lattice.
+A wider variety of vertices in quasicrystals allows more intricate distribution of a physical quantity, which results in the larger order metric than in crystals.
+The difference between quasicrystals and crystals is more significant as approaching a phase boundary because of an increase in a typical correlation length of a physical quantity.
+Examining a critical hopping strength for generating superfluid vertex near the phase boundary, we have found that the distribution of a physical quantity near a phase boundary reflects the quasiperiodicity of the point distribution in quasicrystals.
 Examining a critical hopping strength for generating superfluid vertex near the phase boundary, we have attributed the origin of enhanced order metric to quasiperiodicity in the systems.
-This contrasting behavior between crystalline and quasicrystalline systems can be confirmed by using ultra-cold atoms if one measures the distribution of local superfluid amplitude in optical lattice~\cite{Sbroscia_2020_Nov,yu_2022_thesis,Gottlob_2023_Apr, yu_2023}.
+This contrasting behavior between crystalline and quasicrystalline systems can be confirmed by using ultracold atoms if one measures the distribution of local superfluid amplitude in optical lattice~\cite{Sbroscia_2020_Nov,yu_2022_thesis,Gottlob_2023_Apr, yu_2023}.

 With disorder, we have found that the system changes from a hyperuniform Mott insulating phase to a multifractal Bose glass phase, and then to a hyperuniform superfluid phase as hopping amplitude increases.
-We would like to emphasize that, as far as we know, this is the first report for the phase transition between hyperuniform and multifractal systems.
+We emphasize that, as far as we know, this is the first report for the phase transition between hyperuniform and multifractal systems.
 We find no significant differences between the multifractal properties of the Bose glass phase in quasiperiodic and periodic systems.
 Accordingly, quasiperiodicity is not essential for realizing multifractality in the presence of disorder.